luissilva1044894/Pyrez/README.md

 </details>

 ### Key Features
+ * Support both Python 2 and Python 3.
  * Entire coverage of Hi-Rez Studios API endpoints.
  * Use the same client for sync and async usage.
  * Easy to use with an object oriented design.